 for each customer.
 In this example, each database has its own

-Another way to design for multi-tenancy in Cloud Spanner is to use a
+Another way to design for multi-tenancy in Spanner is to

 different primary key value for each customer.
-You include a
+For example, you could include a

 CustomerId the first key

 column, then the data for each customer has good locality.
-Cloud Spanner
+Spanner

 can then effectively use database splits to maximize

 performance based on data size and load patterns.
-In this example, there is a
+In the following example,

 Singers table for all customers: